freeplane/docs/src/docs/scripting/Scripting.md

 // @ExecutionModes({ON_SELECTED_NODE, ON_SELECTED_NODE_RECURSIVELY})
 ```

-Note that for Groovy this is a comment. - This line is only interpreted by Freeplane.
+Note that for Groovy this is a comment.
+This line is only interpreted by Freeplane.
 Omitting the <tt>//</tt> will result in a Groovy compilation error.

-Note that, for changes in the Execution Mode take effect, FreePlane needs to be restarted.
+Additionally, while changes to script's code are picked up immediately, Freeplane needs to be restarted for `@ExecutionModes` changes to take effect.

 ## Menu locations